kungkingc/SOS-shoppingCart/README.md

 ```

 ## Authentication - Authorization
 Authorization functionality is provided by a separate, web front-end, micro-service.
-Therefore, a JWT token (or some other token) is provided by this microservice and included in the Authorization header in all HTTP requests.
+Therefore, a JWT token is provided by front-end microservice and included in the Authorization header in all HTTP requests.

 # Cart